-A tax on stock exchange transactions (taks op de beursverrichtingen/taxe sur les opérations de bourse) will be levied upon the sale and purchase in Belgium of the Notes on a secondary market through a professional intermediary.
+A tax on stock exchange transactions be levied upon the sale and purchase in Belgium of the Notes on a secondary market through a professional intermediary.
 The rate applicable for secondary sales and purchases in Belgium through a professional intermediary is 0.12% with a maximum amount of EUR 1,300 per transaction and per party.
 The tax is due separately from each party to any such transaction, i.e. the seller (transferor) and the purchaser (transferee), both collected by the professional intermediary.